DarkPhoenix6853/RelicBot/README.md

 ## Roadmap - Future
 ### Improvements to notice board
-* Add some kind of override for people who want to add extra messages?
+* Add some way for people to post extra information for every squad
     * e.g. ++create -i Need someone else to host... (message as usual)
     * Would add some kind of info text to each squad, instead of splitting it off from them
     * Alternatively, any line beginning with -i becomes the info message for every squad below that (until another is reached)